 K.O.
 Managing Broker Karen Frisone began her lengthy real estate career in property management, which required overseeing the maintenance, upkeep, marketing and ultimate sale of often vacant resort properties in the Colorado mountains in the aftermath of the savings and loan scandal in the 1980s that led to a real estate recession.
 Success in this marketplace required – demanded – expertise in minor and major home repair, from plumbing and electricity to roofing and cracked foundations as well as the marketing savvy and sales acumen to ride out the storm successfully.

-Now, once again, our nation faces a real estate calamity that has raised the level of foreclosed properties to unprecedented levels.
 K.O.
-Real Estate and Managing Broker Karen Frisone are among only a handful of real estate experts in the country to be tapped by both Freddie Mac and Fannie Mae, the federal guarantors of many of the nation’s mortgages, to manage REO/foreclosed properties on behalf of financial institutions.
+Real Estate and Managing Broker Karen Frisone are among only a handful of real estate experts in the country to be tapped by Freddie Mac, the federal guarantors of many of the nation’s mortgages, to manage REO/foreclosed properties on behalf of financial institutions.
 The goal is to ensure that these properties don’t deteriorate due to abandonment, are maintained in sale-ready condition and can be moved from empty houses to family homes as soon as possible.
 Neighborhood stabilization is always our primary focus; we fix up the homes to maintain property values for the neighbors.
 Because of its history, reputation and expertise, K.O.
 Real Estate has emerged as a leader in this marketplace for the Denver metro area.